Guerra24/MrmPatcher/README.md

 Based on the [SingleExeXamlIsland](https://github.com/ysc3839/SingleExeXamlIsland) project but instead for C# Native AOT.

-This nuget allows publishing unpackaged UWP Xaml Island apps fully self-contained without additional files.
+This nuget allows publishing unpackaged UWP Xaml Islands apps fully self-contained without additional files.

 Simply wrap any calls to `WindowsXamlManager.InitializeForCurrentThread()` with `MrmPatcherHelper` and pass the content of `resources.pri`.